sy2u/IWD-OoO-Processor/mp_ooo/docs/VERILATOR.md

 If you are running large programs, your traces can get very large - Coremark, for example, incurs about 500MB of traces on both VCS and Verilator simulation platforms.
-This is fine on EWS (where the storage is free), but if you are opening traces in the web browser or locally, you may want to generate smaller traces.
+This is fine on EWS (where the storage is free), but if you are opening traces in the VSCode extension or locally, you may want to generate smaller traces.
 You can do this by specifying a "time range" for Verilator to dump traces.
 This is done as follows.

 ```bash
 make run_verilator_top_tb PROG={your program} VER_TRACE_START={start time} VER_TRACE_END={end time}